HoundStir1007/g9-cd-archiver/baton.md

 *Finalized and archived: 2025-05-17*

 *Running on Windows 11 Pro (10.0.26100)*

 ---

+# Baton Entry - $(date +%Y-%m-%d' '%H:%M:%S) 📜

+## Session Summary

+- Created a new checklist for scheduling maintenance scripts on both Windows (Task Scheduler) and Ubuntu (cron).
+- The checklist includes all key steps, tips, and troubleshooting notes for automating daily, weekly, and monthly log creation.
+- Checklist file: `maintenance_logs/scheduling_checklist.md`

+## Next Steps

+- When ready, follow the checklist to implement and test scheduled automation for maintenance scripts on both OSes.
+- Update the checklist with any issues or troubleshooting steps encountered.

+## Important Files & Links

+*   maintenance_logs/scheduling_checklist.md: Scheduling checklist for maintenance scripts
+*   README.md: Main project documentation
+*   baton.md: Session handoff log

+## Important Reminders

+- Scheduling is not yet implemented—refer to the checklist when ready.
+- Scripts should be tested manually before enabling automation.

+*Running on $(uname -s)*

+---

+# Baton Entry - 2024-06-08 📜

+## Session Summary

+- Troubleshot remote access issues to G9 from MacBook Pro:
+  - Confirmed G9 was unreachable via Tailscale and RDP while Apple TV maintained internet access through ICS.
+  - Determined G9 was in a low-power state (S3 sleep), which disabled user-mode services (Tailscale, RDP) but kept ICS running.
+  - Verified all relevant Windows power and network adapter settings were already correct.
+  - No Modern Standby (S0ix) present; only S3 sleep supported.
+  - No hybrid sleep or hibernate enabled; Link State Power Management already off; USB selective suspend now disabled.
+  - Magic Packet/Wake-on-LAN settings confirmed correct.
+- Decided to monitor for recurrence, but will implement a heartbeat script to log Tailscale/RDP status on Windows 11 for early detection of future issues.

+## Next Steps

+- Run pass_the_baton.sh to sync session and continue work on G9 (Windows 11) in Cursor.
+- Implement and test a heartbeat script for Tailscale/RDP monitoring on Windows 11.
+- Review logs and adjust as needed based on findings.

+## Important Files & Links

+*   baton.md: Session handoff log
+*   Pass_the_Baton/Pass_the_Baton/pass_the_baton.sh: Cross-platform sync script

+## Important Reminders

+- All power/network settings are correct as of this session.
+- Heartbeat script will help catch future remote access issues early.

+*Running on macOS, preparing to switch to Windows 11*

+---

+# Baton Entry - 2024-06-08 (Second Entry) 📜

+## Session Summary

+- Added a prominent save reminder to the top of baton.md to ensure all users/agents save documentation before running handoff scripts.
+- Preparing to test the handoff process by running pass_the_baton.sh after confirming baton.md is saved.

+## Next Steps

+- Run pass_the_baton.sh to verify that the baton.md update is properly staged and committed.

+## Important Reminders

+- Always save documentation before running handoff scripts!

+*Running on macOS, testing handoff process*

+---
 *This file is automatically updated by the Pass_the_Baton script.*